Nut vs Bolt: Types, and Differences with Screws and Rivets

 Ensure that the chosen nut’s thread specifications match those of the bolt completely.
 This includes parameters such as nominal diameter, pitch, and thread count.
 For example, an M6 bolt should correspond to an M6 nut.
 If the specifications don’t match, the nut won’t properly install on the bolt, affecting the fastening effect.

-For more thread specifications and sizes, please refer to the following article:
+For more thread specifications and sizes, please refer to the following article: Thread Size Chart

-2.Size and shape
+2.Size and Shape

 Choose the appropriate nut size and shape based on the usage scenario and requirements.
 For instance, the selection of head type may involve factors such as anti-tamper performance, appearance, and stability.
 If a stable and secure nut is needed, consider using a prevailing torque nut or a nut with washers.